-En-suite bathrooms offer marble showers, and the bedrooms are spacious and well-appointed for a mid-range property.
-At Staypineapple, South End, guests are welcome to dine at The Trophy Room that offers American bistro-style cuisine, as well as craft cocktails and draft beers in a laid back atmosphere.
+En suite bathrooms offer marble showers, and the bedrooms are spacious and well-appointed for a mid-range property.
+At Staypineapple, South End, guests are welcome to dine at The Trophy Room which offers American bistro-style cuisine, as well as craft cocktails and draft beers in a laid-back atmosphere.

-Just a 10-minute walk from Newbury Street and the scenic Back Bay area of the city, guests can enjoy lazy brunches at the hotel on weekends, or take the short ride to downtown from the MBTA stops just outside the hotel.
+Just a 10-minute walk from Newbury Street and the scenic Back Bay area, guests can enjoy lazy brunches at the hotel on weekends, or take the short ride downtown from the MBTA stops just outside the hotel.

 The Verb is a playful establishment located on busy Boylston Street in the Fenway neighborhood.
-Originally a motor inn, the modern-day hotel is packed full of rock and roll memorabilia, including plectrum-shaped tables, guitars and amps in the hotel reception area, and lots of fun photos on the walls.
+Originally a motor inn, the modern-day hotel is packed full of rock and roll memorabilia, including plectrum-shaped tables, guitars, and amps in the reception area, and lots of fun photos on the walls.

-Bedrooms have a classic motel style, and come complete with record decks and zebra print dressing gowns, while The Verb Hotel is also home to a small courtyard pool that is often the venue for themed pool parties.
+Rooms have a classic motel style and come complete with record players and zebra-print dressing gowns, and there’s also a small courtyard pool that is often the venue for themed pool parties.

 A grab-and-go breakfast is served daily in the reception area, and at 5 p.m., Hojoko, a fun izakaya, opens its door to serve grilled fish and meats, noodles, rice bowls, and sashimi, as well as their legendary sake bomb with Irish whiskey.